aaronbloomfield/ccc/hws/tokens/index.md

 There are *four* forms of submission for this assignment; you must do all four.

 Submission 1: You must deploy those two smart contracts to our private Ethereum blockchain.
 It's fine if you deploy it a few times to test it.
-The contract addresses and transaction hashes of these deployments are in the `tokens.py` file that you submit.
+The contract addresses of these deployments are in the `tokens.py` file that you submit.

+Submission 2: You will need to upload your cryptocurrency logo (properly named!) to the `cclogos/` directory on Collab, and your three NFT images (also properly named!) to the `ipfs/` directory on Collab.

+Submission 3: You need to send me exactly 10.0 of your token cryptocurrency, and also one of your NFTs.
+The address to send that to is on the Collab landing page.
+The transaction hashes of these go into the `tokens.py` file.

-Submission 2: You should submit your `TokenCC.sol` and `NFTManager.sol` files and your completed `tokens.py` file, and ONLY those three files, to Gradescope.
+Submission 4: You should submit your `TokenCC.sol` and `NFTManager.sol` files and your completed `tokens.py` file, and ONLY those three files, to Gradescope.
 All your Solidity code should be in the first two files, and you should specifically import the various interfaces.
 Those interface files will be placed in the same directory on Gradescope when you submit.  **NOTE:** Gradescope cannot fully test this assignment, as it does not have access to the private blockchain.
 So it can only do a few sanity tests (correct files submitted, successful compilation, valid values in auction.py, etc.).

-Submission 3: You will need to upload your cryptocurrency logo (properly named!) to the `cclogos/` directory on Collab, and your three NFT images (also properly named!) to the `ipfs/` directory on Collab.

-Submission 4: You need to send me exactly 10.0 of your token cryptocurrency, and also one of your NFTs.
-The address to send that to is on the Collab landing page.